 Halloween is sometimes a way for schools to have fun, but without going full Halloween mode.
 Some schools prefer to have themes which is also a great way for kids to dress up, but has less chance of someone coming to school dressed to the point of gross!

 Dress like a book character

 Have kiddos dress as their favorite book character.
 Ask parent volunteers to make or buy items related to books.
 The ideas are ENDLESS.
 You can have the kids recreate the book covers from where the character is from.
-Set up a photo booth type area and take pictures of students dressed as their favorite character with their books.
-This could also be a great day to have read aloud’s from the kids!
-Have them read their favorite booksto either the class or buddies in a younger classroom!
+Set up a photo booth type area and take pictures of students dressed as their favorite characters with their books.
+This could also be a great day to have read aloud's from the kids!
+Have them read their favorite books to either the class or buddies in a younger classroom!
 Just make sure to specify clear rules about dress, as you probably don’t want Captain Underpants playing on the playground.

-Food and candy is typically a given for Halloween parties, or any party for that matter, but with food restrictions, allergies, nutrition, etc. it can be hard to think of food that not only fits to the theme , but also won’t make the kids have a sugar rush.
+Food and candy is typically a given for Halloween parties or any party for that matter, but with food restrictions, allergies, nutrition, etc. it can be hard to think of food that not only fits the theme but also won’t make the kids have a sugar rush.
 One year I worked in a school that had no limits, and we had two tables full of junk food.
 So unless you like your kids getting sick from eating too much, don’t make that mistake!